|

 Things

-Their nature is easily envisioned when they are beheld coming
+nature is easily envisioned when

-produced at once in a finished perfect state.
+rather than at once in a

 I, Rene Descartes,

-perceived it to be possible to arrive at knowledge highly useful in life; so
+perceived it to be possible to arrive at

 natural that no one can